actions-marketplace-validations/abhishekpanda0620_eol-check/README.md

 ### Options

 - `--json`: Output results in JSON format (great for CI pipelines).
+- `--html <filename>`: Generate a beautiful HTML report with visualizations.
 - `--verbose`: Show detailed logs of what is being scanned.
 - `--refresh-cache`: Force refresh of cached EOL data.
 - `--help`: Show help information.